xactuary/School_District_Analysis/README.md

 3. THOMAS HIGH SCHOOL VERSUS OTHER SCHOOLS - Removing the ninth graders' math and reading scores for Thomas High School moved the school overall passing score from 90.95% to  90.63%.
 This small decrease did not change the schools range based on overall score as compared to other schools.
 They are still then 2nd highest scores.

+Top Schools before removing 9th grade at THS:

+Top Schools after removing 9th grade at THS:

 ![](https://github.com/xactuary/School_District_Analysis/blob/master/Resources/Rank%20by%20school.PNG)